 - Reviewing images from the shoot

-(MUSIC).
-Welcome.
-My name is Chris Orwig.
-I'm a photographer, author and teacher.
-And welcome to this course, Wedding Photography for Everyone, Bridal Portraiture.
-In this course, we're going to focus in on how we can capture beautiful, artistic and stunning portraits of a bride using natural and available light.
-And we'll do this by starting off by talking about some of the things we want to consider when planning ahead for a shoot.
-Next, we're going to go on location to the Santa Barbara History Museum and there we'll do a live shoot.
-And throughout that live shoot we'll encounter different scenarios, which will help us learn a few things that we can then integrate into our own work flow.
-For example, we'll talk about light and how we can use different types of natural and available light in order to craft or create different types of photographs.
-And we'll also talk about how we can work with a location.
-For example, we'll look at how we can photograph a bride in front of an old wall, or perhaps in front of an old fountain.
-And we'll look at how we could integrate props into our work flow in order to add personality and fun.
+- Welcome, my name is Chris Orwig.
+I'm a photographer, author, and teacher, and welcome to this course, Wedding Photography for Everyone: Bridal Portraiture.
+In this course, we're gonna focus in on how we can capture beautiful, artistic, and stunning portraits of a bride using natural and available light, and we'll do this by starting off by talking about some of the things we want to consider when planning ahead for a shoot.
+Next we're gonna go on location to the Santa Barbara History Museum, and there we'll do a live shoot, and throughout that live shoot we'll encounter different scenarios which will help us learn a few things that we can then integrate into our own workflow.

 Foundations of Photography: Exposure5,545,810 Views